OvercodedStack/C-API-Implementation-Manus-VR/README.md

 Load the solution file for the program.
 Compile the program with your required needs and then run as needed.

-**Note**: The ManusVR Folder has to be located within the program's properties if you have it or localted in a folder next to the source files.
+**Note**: The ManusVR SDK library folder has to be located within the program's properties if you have it or localted in a folder next to the source files.
 Ex:

 //(C++ API)/Source
 **//Libs/Manus**